danielmkarlsson/arrangements-for-voice/README.md

 **• Now what?**

 Well, you could try to get these files running on your machine.
 If you are interested in how this was done then that might be interesting.
-It's MIDI so you could send it to anything that accepts MIDI.
+It's MIDI, so you could send it to anything that accepts MIDI.
 You could mess around with it and maybe find your own thing.